lux4rd0/weatherflow-collector/README.md

 #### remote-socket

 This setting grabs all of the metrics from your Tempest and all of the [derived metrics](https://weatherflow.github.io/Tempest/api/derived-metric-formulas.html), accomplished with WeatherFlow backend AI systems.
-The metrics don't have the same metrics resolution as the local-udp collector but supports lightning suppression and sea level pressure adjustments along with additional events such as online and offline status.
+The metrics don't have the same metrics resolution as the local-udp collector but support lightning suppression, sea level pressure adjustments, and additional events such as online and offline status.

 #### remote-rest

-This setting is similar to the remote-socket for obtaining Weatherflow observations but only pulls data once a minute from a REST call.
-A few additional metrics are available on this collector, such as sea level pressure.
-Still working out which metrics make sense and the right kind of polling mechanism to put in place - so I'm trying out both!
+This setting is similar to the remote socket for obtaining WeatherFlow observations but only pulls data from a REST call once a minute (configurable).
+This collector also provides a few additional metrics, such as sea level pressure.
+I'm still figuring out which metrics make sense and which polling mechanism to implement, so I'm trying out both!

 #### local-udp

 This setting provides a listener on UDP port 50222 for messages coming from your Tempest hub.
-It provides all of the raw observation details and details on the Hub and Tempest, such as RSSI Wifi details, uptime, sensor details, and device battery voltage.
-The observation metrics have a slightly higher resolution of data than the REST/Socket API calls provide.
+It provides all of the raw observation details and details on the Hub and Tempest, such as RSSI Wi-Fi details, uptime, sensor details, and device battery voltage.
+The observation metrics have a slightly higher data resolution than the REST/Socket API calls provide.
 However, it does not give any of the [derived metrics](https://weatherflow.github.io/Tempest/api/derived-metric-formulas.html) available with the REST/Socket API calls.

 #### remote-forecast

-This setting populates the WeatherFlow Forecast dashboards by polling the daily and hourly forecasts for your location and stores them in InfluxDB.
-The forecasting process runs on startup and every quarter-hour - 00, 15, 30, and 45 minutes.
+This setting populates the WeatherFlow Forecast dashboards by polling the daily and hourly forecasts for your location and storing them in InfluxDB.
+The forecasting process runs on startup and every quarter-hour—00, 15, 30, and 45 minutes.

 #### remote-import